TomKits/tomkits-api/README.md

 # **TOMKITS API**

-TOMKITS API is a RESTful API built with Flask to manage user authentication and operations using JWT tokens.
-This guide provides the steps to set up, run, and use the API.
+TOMKITS API is a RESTful API built with Flask to handle the back-end operation for tomkits app

 ---